 All changes must be promoted from development, into a staging environment where testing is performed, before being promoted to production systems.
 All production deployments follow a strict release checklist, are always performed by no fewer than two engineers, and detailed logs are kept.

 Access to production systems is strictly controlled, and all connections to production systems are logged.
 Access logs are stored on separate infrastructure using AWS Cloud Trail.

 Ongoing Penetration Tests

 We have partnered with a third party penetration test company to perform regular penetration tests of Carousel Cloud.
-During the most recent test (performed Nov 2019), the pen-test team identified 4 critical and 8 medium/low findings.
-All findings have since been resolved by our team and confirmed as such by the original pen-test team.

 We require 2FA to be in place on all critical systems.